-With the crystals purchased and the shell casings cleaned, Hubby and I headed to the garage where he drilled a hole into the top of each casing (wearing eye protection, of course!).
+With the crystals purchased and the shell casings cleaned, Hubby and I drilled a hole into the top of each casing (wearing eye protection, of course!)

 The handgun casings were ready to use, but the rifle casings needed to be sawed off.
-A pipe cutter worked really well but if you don’t have one, a jeweler’s saw or a plain old saw will work.
+A pipe cutter works really well but if you don’t have one, a jeweller’s saw or a plain old saw will work.
 If using a saw, wrap a piece of paper towel around the casing so your vice grips, etc., don’t mar the surface (see third photo).